 - Your family history - whether any close relatives have had a blood clot.

-This information will help your doctor to assess how much risk you have of getting a blood clot, and what type of blood clot could occur.
+This information will help your doctor to assess how much risk you have of developing a blood clot and what type of blood clot could occur.
 Then you and your doctor can discuss the pros and cons of taking treatment and, if needed, what type of treatment to take.

 Possible treatments for thrombophilia are: